Fruit For All

 Got Fruit?
 Give Fruit!

-We are a non-profit organization dedicated to harvesting excess fruit off of homeowners’ trees and donating it to a local food bank or mission.
+We are a non-profit group in the San Gabriel Valley that harvests extra fruit from homeowners’ trees and donates it to local food banks.

 Unsung Heroes of Los Angeles

-On October 12, 2011 Zach Selby, founder of Fruit For All, was recognized as an Unsung Hero of Los Angeles.
+On October 12, 2011, Zach Selby, co-founder of Fruit For All, was recognized as an Unsung Hero of Los Angeles.

 The California Community Foundation and The Eisner Foundation recently honored Zach Selby for his extraordinary philanthropy to the community at the 2011 Unsung Heroes of Los Angeles Awards, an event celebrating the power and impact of philanthropy in Los Angeles.
 Selby received The Unsung Heroes of Los Angeles Awards to Extraordinary Individuals.
 Pictures and video footage from the ceremony are available at www.calfund.org/unsungheroes.